Cockroaches Live Across The United States

-(1) German cockroach (Blattella germanica), Asian cockroach (B. Asahinai), and field cockroach (B. Vaga) have 2 dark longitudinal stripes on Pronotal shield.
+(1) German cockroach (Blattella germanica), Asian cockroach (B. Asahinai), and field cockroach (B. Vaga) have 2 dark longitudinal stripes on the Pronotal shield.

 (3) Other cockroaches are either smaller or larger, lack characteristic Pronotal and wing color patterns, and/or are not associated with structures.